Knowledge exchange in public health during the COVID-19 pandemic: reflections on practice across the globe

 Time Track 1 4:00 pm Prof Ashley Adamson, Fuse Director, Newcastle University 4:05 pm

-‘Setting the scene: public health responses across the globe and the role of knowledge and disinformation’Prof Linda Bauld, Bruce and John Usher Professor of Public Health, The University of Edinburgh, UK
+‘Setting the scene: public health responses across the globe and the role of knowledge and disinformation’Dr. Peter Lurie, President of the Center for Science in the Public Interest, Washington, D.C., USA.

 ‘Conducting rapid reviews for health policy makers during the pandemic in an evolving evidence ecosystem: new synthesis methods and dissemination plans’Prof Maureen Dobbins, Scientific Director, National Collaborating Centre for Methods and Tools, McMaster University, Canada